iobroker-community-adapters/ioBroker.boschindego/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 1.3.2 (2025-01-03)

+- fix for login.
+If settings page is not loading, delete the instance and create a new instance.

 ### 1.3.1 (2024-11-28)

 - Fix for Login